Institute of Cetacean Research: Disputes over research

 Animal rights groups such as Greenpeace and Sea Shepherd Conservation Society have repeatedly attacked the institute's vessels and personnel while carrying out their duties.
 In 2010, an employee of the institute reportedly sustained chemical burns to his face from a butyric acid projectile launched by a member of the Sea Shepherd organisation.

 On December 17, 2012, the US Ninth Circuit Court of Appeals issued an injunction against Paul Watson, Sea Shepherd and any party acting in concert with them from physically attacking any person or vessel of the Institute of Cetacean Research and requiring them to stay at least 500 yd from their vessels.

 On March 31, 2014, the International Court of Justice ruled that Japan's whaling program was not for scientific purposes and forbade the granting of further permits.
 The court's judges agreed with Australia that the number of Japanese scientific research publications were not proportionate to the number of animals killed.
 Two former Australian Environment ministers applauded the decision and stated their hopes that Japan will respect it.
 The decision of the ICJ is final and the right of appeal does not apply in this context.
 Japan said it would abide by the decision.

 In November 2014, Japan announced that it would resume hunting whales in the Southern Ocean, but that it would reduce its catch target by two-thirds.
 Japan's Fisheries Agency said that Japan intends to catch 333 minke whales each year between 2015 and 2027, down from 935 minke and 50 fin whales.
 It said the hunts were needed for collecting scientific data and were exempt from a 1986 international ban on commercial whaling.
 The plan also included a defined 12-year period for research, in response to criticism from the ICJ of the previous open-ended research plans.
 In January 2015, the Japanese Fisheries Agency announced that the ICR was launching a non-lethal whale research programme until March 28.
 In 2017, the researchers at Catacean Research killed 333 minke whales in the name of whale research program, 67% of which were pregnant.
-This act gathered controversial and ragging response from many parts of the world.